-Maria Grasso is Professor of Politics and Quantitative Methods and Faculty Professorial Research Fellow since 2017.
-She joined the University of Sheffield as a Lecturer in September 2011 and was subsequently promoted to Senior Lecturer.
+Professor Maria Grasso was promoted to Chair in 2017.
+She joined the University of Sheffield as a Lecturer in Politics and Quantitative Methods in September 2011 and was subsequently promoted to Senior Lecturer in Politics and Quantitative Methods.
 She holds a BA (Hons) in Philosophy, Politics and Economics and an MSc in Sociology with Distinction from the University of Oxford.
 She received her doctorate from the University of Oxford in June 2011 (Nuffield College).
 Her doctoral research was funded by the Economic and Social Research Council (ESRC) and she was a Stipendiary Lecturer in Politics at St Hugh’s College, University of Oxford between 2008-2011.
 Professor Grasso's research focuses on political behaviour, social change, political generations, and the shift from traditional means of political participation relating to parties, electoral politics and left-right conflict, to more diffuse and irregular forms of involvement such as demonstrations, issue campaigns and consumer boycotts.
 Her academic work deals primarily with quantitative research and statistical analysis of cross-national surveys on political attitudes and behaviour.